NatronGitHub/openfx-misc/README.md

 * ColorMatrixOFX: Multiply the RGBA channels by an arbitrary 4x4 matrix.
 * GradeOFX: Modify the tonal spread of an image from the white and black points.
 * InvertOFX: Inverse the selected channels.
-* RGBLutOFX: Apply a parametric lookup curve to each channel
+* ColorLookupOFX: Apply a parametric lookup curve to each channel
   separately.

 ### Keyer